danog/MadelineProtoDocs/old_docs/API_docs_v104/constructors/inputBotInlineMessageID.md

 ---
 title: inputBotInlineMessageID
-description: Bot inline message ID
+description: Represents a sent inline message from the perspective of a bot
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: inputBotInlineMessageID